godspeedsystems/gs_doc/docs/microservices/introduction-cli.md

 . . . . . . . . . .
 ```

-### update
-The update command reloads the containers with updated project settings.
-Details are coming soon.

 ### help
 The help command displays help and usage for any command.